 You can find a detailed explanation in our article "Objectives and Key Results - A Definition".

 At first glance, both approaches are very similar.
 Both frameworks structure work according to goals and apply to all levels of the company.
-Nevertheless, OKRs differ considerably from MBOs.
-While MBO objectives are quantitative and often formulated as KPIs, OKRs consist of qualitative objectives, which are broken down into quantitative key results through key results.
-By structuring the objective in detail and setting qualitative targets, OKRs emphasize the process of achieving the objective, whereas in MBOs the focus is on the result.
-This fundamental difference between MBO and OKRs goes far beyond the pure goal-setting technique and affects all levels of a company.
+Nevertheless, OKRs differ considerably from MbOs.
+While MBO objectives are quantitative and often formulated as KPIs, OKRs consist of qualitative objectives, which are broken down into quantitative key results.
+By structuring the objective in detail and setting qualitative targets, OKRs emphasize the process of achieving the objective, whereas in MbOs the focus is on the result.
+This fundamental difference between MbO and OKRs goes far beyond the pure goal-setting technique and affects all levels of a company.

 During the OKR cycle, the status of goal achievement is discussed in mostly weekly meetings and feedback is given on employee performance.
 At the end of a cycle, retrospectives and reviews are used to analyze whether the goals have been set correctly in terms of content and form.
 The findings are then incorporated into the next OKR cycle.
 In this way, OKRs place a much stronger focus on employee development rather than results.

 2. Coordination - Top-Down versus Top-Down & Bottom-Up